Phyllis Mufson, Boomer and Over 50 Job Search Expert

 - Boomers Looking Younger

-Are you one of the many boomers who have day dreamed about getting a part-time job?
-Maybe you’re looking for income while you train for a new career or start a business, or a way to cut back on the time and pressure of your current job, or a way to earn an income cushion while you are retired.
-Too young for Medicare, you need benefits, too.
-Here's how to find them.
+Have you day dreamed about getting a part-time job?
+Maybe you're looking for income while you train for a new career or start a business.
+Perhaps, you want a way to cut back on the time and pressure of your current job.
+Or, you want an income cushion while you are retired.

 - How to Shave Time Off Your Job Search, Part 1